rachelstans/startup/README.md

 - **Stores data in MongoDB** - done!
 - **Use MongoDB to store credentials** - Stores both user and their scores and retreives them.
 - **Restricts functionality** - You cannot play until you have logged in or created a user.

+## WebSocket deliverable

+For this deliverable I used webSocket to update the votes on the frontend in realtime.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - As a player ranks number 1 with a new high score their username and score are displayed in realtime.